martinlindhe/efyran/README.md

 /assiston ${Target.ID}      - run from main driver, tell peers to kill spawn by ID /backoff                    - call of assist
 /pbaeon                     - start PBAE
+/spellset <name>            - switch currently used spell set. defaults to "main"

 /followon					- tell peers to follow you